Check out our new lower rates.

 Although helpful, these incentives and tax credits still leave a portion of the cost to the homeowner.
 It can sometimes be difficult to save for potentially pricey repairs like these if a budget is already stretched thin.

 One financing option you might consider is an unsecured home improvement loan.
 This is a personal loan designed to be used for home upgrades and repairs, and typically comes with a fixed interest rate, set term, and regular monthly payments.
-Unlike a home equity loan or line of credit, personal don’t require you to have equity in your home or use your home as collateral.
+Unlike a home equity loan or line of credit, personal loans don’t require you to have equity in your home or use your home as collateral.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 SoFi’s Personal Loan was named NerdWallet’s 2024 winner for Best Personal Loan overall.